 “If I never had the colonoscopy, I wouldn’t have known I had cancer,” said Grant.
 She is now an advocate for colonoscopies.
 “The colonoscopy saved my life.”

 Dr. Pat Tanawattanacharoen, Grant’s medical oncologist/hematologist at Marshfield Medical Center-Eau Claire (Cancer Center), thought her attitude during treatment was impressive.

 “She was very upbeat and always stayed positive about her medical situation,” Tanawattanacharoen said.
 “She got help at the right time so she had her cancer detected early and received treatment.
 Early detection is the key to increasing the odds of survival.”

 - Everyone over the age of 50 should have a colonoscopy.

-- Colorectal cancer kills more people than any cancer except lung cancer, according to the National Cancer Institute.
+- Colon cancer kills more people than any cancer except lung cancer, according to the National Cancer Institute.

-- Detected early, up to 90 percent of colorectal deaths can be prevented, according to the American Cancer Society.
+- Detected early, up to 90 percent of colon cancer deaths can be prevented, according to the American Cancer Society.

-Tanawattanacharoen recommended people with family history of colorectal cancer or anyone experiencing symptoms should talk to their provider about possibly having a colonoscopy sooner.
+Tanawattanacharoen recommends people with family history of colon cancer or anyone experiencing symptoms should talk to their provider about having a colonoscopy sooner.

-If the cancer is not detected early, the cancer can spread to the lymph nodes or nearby organs.
+If a doctor cannot detect the cancer early, it can also spread to the lymph nodes or nearby organs.

 “Getting in, having that early detection and starting treatment is critical,” Tanawattanacharoen said.
-“We’ve had many patients who go on to have normal, healthy lives after receiving treatment for colorectal cancer.”
+“We’ve had many patients who go on to have normal, healthy lives after receiving treatment for colon cancer.”

 Want to learn more about colonoscopies?
-Marshfield Clinic providers answer common questions in this video.
+Health System providers also answer common questions in this video.